josmar-crwdstffng/angular/aio/content/guide/http.md

 <code-example header="app/package-search/package-search.component.ts (excerpt)" path="http/src/app/package-search/package-search.component.ts" region="debounce"></code-example>

 The `searchText$` is the sequence of search-box values coming from the user.
-It's defined as an RxJS `Subject`, which means it is a multicasting `Observable` that can also emit values for itself by calling `next(value)`, as happens in the `search()` method.
+It is defined as an RxJS `Subject`, which means it is a multicasting `Observable` that can also emit values for itself by calling `next(value)`, as happens in the `search()` method.

-Rather than forward every `searchText` value directly to the injected `PackageSearchService`, the code in `ngOnInit()` pipes search values through three operators, so that a search value reaches the service only if it's a new value and the user stopped typing.
+Rather than forward every `searchText` value directly to the injected `PackageSearchService`, the code in `ngOnInit()` pipes search values through three operators, so that a search value reaches the service only if it is a new value and the user stopped typing.

 | RxJS operators           | Details |
 |:---                      |:---     |